-This manual is the product of the input from previous Title IV-E student scholars, supervisors, DCFS employees, university administrators and professors from across the state of Louisiana.
-The Louisiana Child Welfare Training Academy wished to provide new students with a comprehensive manual that would guide them through their internship year and continue to be a valuable resource as future DCFS employees.
-With help from The Pelican Center, Grambling State University, Louisiana State University, Northwestern State University, Southeastern Louisiana University, Southern University at Baton Rouge, Southern University at New Orleans, and the University of Louisiana at Monroe, this manual was created.
+This manual is the product of more than 25 years of collaboration between Title IV-E student scholars, Department of Children and Family Services (DCFS) Internship Supervisors, DCFS employees, and University faculty, staff, and administrators from across the state of Louisiana.
+The Louisiana Child Welfare Training Academy wanted to provide scholars and internship supervisors with a comprehensive manual that would guide them through their internship year and continue to be a valuable resource as future DCFS employees.
+With help from the Pelican Center for Children and Families, Grambling State University, Louisiana State University, Nicholls State University, Northwestern State University, Southeastern Louisiana University, Southern University at Baton Rouge, Southern University at New Orleans, and the University of Louisiana at Monroe, this manual was created.